fredmp/cryptocurrency_valuation_spa/README.md

 - Add unit tests
 - Add e2e tests
 - Apply some refactoring to extract code to specific components
 - Improve assets page to allow the user to register not only the amount but also when a coin is bought or sold and associated costs.
-That will provide a more accurate overview as well as information such as mean price.
+That will provide a more accurate overview as well as information such as mean price
 - Create an initial page to show in the root path.
-It could display news and useful graphs for example.
-The current
+It could display news and useful graphs for example

 ## Contributing